The Parish Council is pleased to be able to link up with Neighbourhood Watch, such a valuable help in the community.

 We meet at 10:00 am on the second Tuesday of each month at the St. Leonards Village Hall, Braeside Road, BH24 2PH.

-For a friendly chat and further information please contact our Membership Secretary, Deirdre, on 01425 472940 or email our Secretary, Linda, at firstname.lastname@example.org
+For a friendly chat and further information please contact our Membership Secretary, Deirdre, on 01425 472940 or email our Secretary, Jenny, at firstname.lastname@example.org

 West Parley Gardening Club